ardamavi/pantheonturkey/index.md

 <h1>Pantheon Turkey</h1>

-Pantheon Turkey is a digital memorial that honors artists who have made a significant impact across Turkey through their artistic contributions.<br/><br/>
+Pantheon Turkey is a digital memorial that honors artists and scientists who have made a significant impact across Turkey through their contributions to the arts and sciences.<br/><br/>
 Stay informed about recent passings and commemorative events held in honor of selected individuals.
 Join our e-mail newsletter: [Subscribe](https://pantheonturkey.kit.com/subscribe)<br/><br/>
 To help expand this tribute, you can nominate a distinguished individual through our [Nomination Page](nomination.md).